dreamerslab/coke/Readme.md

   - Fastest template parsing with [thunder](https://github.com/dreamerslab/thunder).
 It renders over a million pages within a second.
 However it can be replaced with any express compatible ones if you don't like it.
   - RESTful routing, supports namespace and nested resource.
 Thanks to [RailwayJS](http://railwayjs.com/).
   - Assets management (something like assets pipeline in rails).
 COKE uses a YAML file to manage al your assets.
 You can group them, specify which assets to be used in the action view.
 On production they will be combined and minified with a version number at the end.
-  - Middleware and 3rd party lib support, which means all the [express](http://expressjs.com/) and [connect](http://www.senchalabs.org/connect/) middlewares can be used directly
+  - Middleware and 3rd party lib support, which means all the [express](http://expressjs.com/) and [connect](http://www.senchalabs.org/connect/) middlewares can be used directly/
-  - Comprehensive logger for debugging
+  - Comprehensive logger for debugging.
-  - Powerful generators for project prototyping
+  - Powerful generators for project prototyping.
-  - Cluster support
+  - Cluster support.
-  - Socket.io compatible
+  - Socket.io compatible.